solarwinds/ChessProject/ChessProject-Java/NOTES.md

     rather than just a single "board size" value).

   - But that (of course) doesn't fix the failing test.
-Looking at the test in more detail, it's trying to place 10 pawns - 8 on the penultimate row ("row 6"), and the remaining 2 on the last row ("row 7").
-Then it's expecting all of the pawns placed on "row 6" to have the assigned coordinates, and all of the pawns placed on "row 7" to be invalid (with coordinates of -1).
-I've changed the width and height to 8, so these expectations don't work any more.

-    Actually I'm not sure what value this test brings, if all its really doing is checking legality of positions (which there are already other tests for).
-Its name implies that its trying to test that once its placed 8 pawns, it's not allowed to place any more.
-I don't know how chess works, but that sounds like a plausible thing to want to be able to test (in terms of checking for valid start positions).
-So I think that means that the *Add()* method needs to have an extra check to impose a limit on the number of pawns allowed.
+Looking at the test in more detail, it's trying to place 10 black pawns.
+Then it's expecting the first 8 to be ok, and the remaining 2 to be invalid (with coordinates of -1).
+So I think that means that the *Add()* method needs to have an extra check to impose a limit on the number of pawns allowed for each colour.

     So I'll do that.
 For now I'll do it really explicitly inside the *ChessBoard* class, as a check in its *Add()* method.
 Eventually we'll need to handle different types of pieces, and this